How to Extend Polyform Puzzler

 Your text file ("my_puzzle.py") should begin with the following lines (flush left; not indented):

-The first line is a comment that informs many editors and operating systems of the file's content: Python source code.
+The first line in the code above is a comment that informs many editors and operating systems of the file's content: Python source code.
 You can use the following shell command to make this module "executable", which saves a bit of typing later on (if you don't know what this means or does, just skip it):

 chmod +x my-puzzle.py